FierceDeity77/The_sidequest_project/README.md

 ## 📌 Project Status

-SideQuest is actively being developed with regular updates.
+The SideQuest is actively being developed with regular updates.
 More features, integrations, and UI improvements are planned.

 ---